nogibjj/XC200-WEEK9-Mini/README.md

-# rust-new-project-template
+# Reverse String

-A good starting point for a new Rust project
+This is a simple Rust project that takes an input string from the user, reverses it, and outputs the reversed string to the console.

 ## References